clojure/tools.reader/README.md

   * Made the EDN reader api match the clojure.edn one
 * Release 0.6.5 on Feb 09, 2013
   * Fixed reading \@ \~ and \`
+* Release 0.7.0 on ???
+  * Fixed #TRDR-1 by @jafingerhut
+  * Made compatible with clojure-1.3.0
+  * Decoupled from clojure.core vars (*read-eval*, *default-data-reader-fn*, *data-readers*)
+  * clojure.tools.reader/read-string and clojure.tools.reader.edn/read-string return nil if string is nil or empty
+  * Added comprehensive docstrings

 Developer Information
 ========================================